dev-m0nk/project/README.md

-### **Professional Paraphrase**
+---

-"Please note the following regarding the current state of this project:
+## Developer Notes

-1.  **Hardcoded Logic for Sample Data:** Due to a tight one-day deadline, certain functions have been specifically tailored to work with the provided sample presentation.
-This was a deliberate choice to ensure a functional deliverable within the timeframe, and I have a clear plan to refactor this logic for universal compatibility.
+* **Time-Constrained Implementation**: Given the one-day turnaround for this project, some functions were hardcoded to ensure functionality with the provided sample presentation.
+The immediate next step is to refactor this logic to be universally applicable.
-2.  **README Generation:** The `README.md` file was drafted with the assistance of an AI tool to ensure comprehensive setup instructions across different operating systems, as my primary development environment is macOS.
-However, all of the project's Python code is my original work.
+* **Cross-Platform README**: The setup instructions in this `README.md` were generated with the assistance of an AI tool to ensure they are helpful for both Windows and macOS users.
+The Python code, however, is entirely original work.
-3.  **Future Feature - Timeline Analysis:** The feature for detecting timeline mismatches has not yet been implemented.
-I am actively researching the best approach for this and would welcome any suggestions on how to effectively extract and compare date-based information from the slides."
+* **Pending Features**: Timeline mismatch detection is a planned feature that has not yet been implemented.
+I am currently evaluating the most effective methods for extracting and comparing date-based information.